openhab/openhab-docs/configuration/index.md

 While there are no full-scale starter and migration tutorials available yet, see the [recording of the recent 2020 openHAB virtual meetup](https://www.youtube.com/watch?v=pwZ8AOwRDEk) for a tour of the new Main UI (starting at 26:26).

 ::: tip Important changes for openHAB 2 users<br>
-PaperUI and HABmin are no longer supported, they are replaced by the new Main UI.
+PaperUI and HABmin are no longer supported, they are replaced by the new Main UI.<br>
 It also provides flexible charting now so you won't require Grafana or a similar external tool any more.<br>
-v1 bindings are no longer available.
+v1 bindings are no longer available, see [this list](https://github.com/openhab/openhab-addons/issues/6179#migrated) what has been migrated to OH3.<br>
 The expire binding's functionality is now part of the core (item configuration stays the same).<br>
 File-based configuration is still available, but we recommend that everyone start over with a fresh setup built using the new Main UI.<br>
-_Note there is an option in Main UI to bulk create Items where you can copy'n'paste the contents of your .items files._
+_Note there is an option in Main UI to bulk create Items where you can copy'n'paste the contents of your `.items` files._
 :::

 <table class="centered highlight">